 A robust entrepreneurial and innovation support ecosystem is essential for driving innovation, economic growth, and job creation, especially in new and emerging technologies.
 Providing the necessary resources, knowledge, and networks enables aspiring entrepreneurs to succeed, fosters a culture of entrepreneurship, and contributes to the overall development and prosperity of the Region.
+The promotion of export-oriented businesses will also be important for supporting businesses by helping them increase the total addressable market and driving revenue from customers that are outside the Region

-- Explore the potential need and use for an EDA Revolving Loan Fund program for the WFEDD and/or establish a microloan fund to support entrepreneurs in the Region. - Apply for an EDA University Center designation in partnership with the Region's colleges and universities.
+K1.
+Explore the potential need and use for an EDA Revolving Loan Fund program for the WFEDD and/or establish a microloan fund to support entrepreneurs in the Region.

+K2.
+Apply for an EDA University Center designation in partnership with the Region's colleges and universities.